JasonkayZK/bark-cli/README.md

 ##### Install as Go-Modules project

-Then do following steps to build a stardard go-modules project
+Do following steps to build a stardard go-modules project

-2. Clone this repository
+1. Clone this repository

 ```sh
 git clone git@github.com:JasonkayZK/bark-cli.git
 ```